kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/01_Open_a_terminal_inside_a_new_pod/transcript.md

 If there's a particular image that you're interested in using for the first time, then you might want to first check what files and software packages that image comes with.
 One way to do that is by reviewing that image's dockerfile.

-In addition to that I also like to take a look inside the image itself.
-I can do that by spinning up a container from that image and then attach my bash terminal to that container.
-After that I can explore the image from the command line.
-You can do this with docker by using the "docker run" command.
+However the way going to show you is how to look inside the image itself.
+We can do that by spinning up a container from that image and then attach a bash terminal to that container.
+After that we can explore the image from the command line.
+We can do all this with docker by using the "docker run" command.

-However you can also do this with kubernetes, using the "kubectl run" commnd.
-Both of these commands look quite similar, So for this demo I'm going to show you both techniques side-by-side, just so you can see the similarities.
+However you can also do this with kubernetes, using the "kubectl run" command, whic actually looks quite similar to the docker run command.
+So for this demo I'm going to show you both techniques side-by-side, just so you can see the similarities.

 To do that I've opened up 4 terminals, and I'll use the 2 left terminals for the docker demo, and the 2 right terminals for the equivalent kubernetes demo.